Zakariasisu5/nexus-connect/README.md

 💬 Real-time Chat – Stay in touch with your network directly within the platform.

-🌐 Web3 Ready (Optional) – Future-ready integrations for identity and secure interactions.
+🌐 Web3 Ready – Future-ready integrations for identity and secure interactions.

 🚀 Getting Started